jcsteh/osara/readme.md

 To access it:

 1. Select a track with at least one effect.
-Then, run the "OSARA: View FX parameters for current track" action.
+Then, press shift+p (OSARA: View FX parameters for current track).
- You will probably want to add a keyboard shortcut for this action so you can access it quickly.
-2. Alternatively, run the "OSARA: View FX parameters for master track" action.
+2. Alternatively, to access FX parameters for the master track, press control+shift+p (OSARA: View FX parameters for master track).
 3. If there is more than one effect on the track, select the desired effect from the menu.

 Note that only some effects expose easily readable values, while others expose only percentages.